ztmaev/LLPlugins/README.md

 # LLPlugins
- Some open-source plugins about LiteLoaderBDS
+ Some open-source plugins for LiteLoaderBDS

-- UnlockCmd - Unlock commands when allow-cheat is close.
-Convince for OPs to manage
-- FixBeacon - Fix the bug of Beacon which can be used to double items
-- BanExplosion - Costomize explosion in game
+- BanExplosion - Customize explosion rule in game
+- BetterStop -
+- ScheduleCmd -
+- BackupHelper -